 Quick Hiking Nutrition Tips

-As I’ve written previouslyOpens in a new tab., it’s really important to fuel your body while hiking.
+As I’ve written previously, it’s really important to fuel your body while hiking.
 People get into trouble in the backcountry when they fail to properly fuel and hydrate.
 At the same time, some of the weight loss benefits of hiking can easily be negated if you consume too many calorie-dense hiking snacks at the same time.

 Pre-hike Nutrition